ServiceNow, Inc. (NYSE:NOW) Shares Sold by Vestmark Advisory Solutions Inc.

 ServiceNow Price Performance

-ServiceNow (NYSE:NOW – Get Free Report) last issued its quarterly earnings results on Wednesday, January 24th.
-The information technology services provider reported $3.11 earnings per share for the quarter, topping the consensus estimate of $2.77 by $0.34.
+ServiceNow (NYSE:NOW – Get Free Report) last posted its quarterly earnings data on Wednesday, January 24th.
+The information technology services provider reported $3.11 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.77 by $0.34.
+The firm had revenue of $2.44 billion for the quarter, compared to the consensus estimate of $2.40 billion.
 ServiceNow had a return on equity of 12.33% and a net margin of 19.30%.
-The company had revenue of $2.44 billion for the quarter, compared to the consensus estimate of $2.40 billion.
-During the same quarter in the prior year, the business earned $0.88 EPS.
-ServiceNow’s revenue was up 25.6% on a year-over-year basis.
-Analysts forecast that ServiceNow, Inc. will post 5.64 EPS for the current fiscal year.
+The company’s quarterly revenue was up 25.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.88 EPS.
+On average, sell-side analysts anticipate that ServiceNow, Inc. will post 5.64 EPS for the current year.

 About ServiceNow